HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 What happens if a rogue peer sends changes that break the rules? **Everyone else simply ignores them**, the same way the server would ignore illegal changes from a rogue client.

+### Tired: Permission.
+Wired: Attention.

+This requires another inversion of our usual thinking about **permission**.
+We can't stop our peers from doing whatever they want on their own devices.
+The software we write might

-This requires us to invert our thinking a bit: Rather than having a central authority enforce your rules, and then passively accepting anything blessed by the server, we all have to continuously enforce the rules **by choosing who we will listen to and who we will ignore**, and which changes we will accept and which ones we will disregard.
+: Rather than having a central authority enforce your rules, and then passively accepting anything blessed by the server, we all have to continuously enforce the rules **by choosing who we will listen to and who we will ignore**, and which changes we will accept and which ones we will disregard.

-## Concurrency
+## Synchronization and concurrency